Dhanith Sri: Biography

 Dhanith Sri was born on 22 December 1994 in Kandy, Sri Lanka.
 He was educated at Vidyartha College, Kandy and Kingswood College, Kandy.
 He graduated from University of Peradeniya with a specialised degree in electrical and electronic engineering.

 Career

 Dhanith released singles such as "Jeewithe" and "Obe As" when he was a teenager and was also a dancer, a talent he showcased in his music videos back in the day.
 Dhanith has also been featured in other singles such as "Lakmawuni", alongside various local artists in a tribute to the victims of the Easter Sunday tragedy and Sebala Puthu with Bathiya and Santhush.
 And also Dumal Warnakulasuriya.
 Crew member of Nadagama.
 Theme song of Dam (දාම්) was sung by Dhanith.

+In 2025, Dhanith was recognised within the music industry, winning two prestigious awards at the Derana CloseUp Music Video Awards for his Rap Album "Raplanthaya" released in 2023.
+His music video for “Mawa Hoyan” won the Best Alternative Video award where he Co-Directed with Sahan Wickramarachchi, while his work for “Aprakashitha” earned him the Best R&B Video award, Directed by Dhanith Sri.